What To Expect During Divorce Counseling And Are There Benefits?

 Divorce therapy can benefit a wide variety of people in a wide variety of circumstances during the difficult time.
 However, there are some things to look out for that can indicate counseling as a beneficial option for you.

-Here are some potential signs that you need divorce counseling:
+Here are some signs that you might benefit from divorce counseling:

-• Difficulty coming to an agreement about important issues related to the in-house separation, such as those related to finances or childcare
+• Difficulty coming to an agreement about important issues, such as finances, dividing property, alimony, scheduling conflicts, or childcare

 • Worries about how the divorce may affect your kids or others around you

-While these are all appropriate reasons to seek the support of a mental health professional, this is by no means an extensive list.
-If you and your partner feel that you may benefit from the help of a licensed professional counselor during the difficult time of the divorce process, you should absolutely seek counseling which helps couples through the ways divorce can change you.
+While these can all be appropriate reasons to seek the support of a mental health professional, this is not an extensive list.
+In general, if you (and your ex-partner, if you’re attending joint divorce counseling) feel that you may benefit from the help of a licensed professional counselor during the difficult time of the divorce process, you should consider trying divorce counseling.

 Getty